 Ready to get started?
 We’ve got you covered.
-Get tile samples, grout and more delivered right to your door.
+Get online orders of tile samples, grout and more delivered right to your door.
 It’s a snap to start piecing together the perfect backsplash for your kitchen.

 If laying tile or installing a new backsplash isn’t for you, reach out to our professionals.
 We’ll be happy to help you with tile installation services.